ansible-middleware/ansible-middleware-workshop/instructions/3-configuring-postgresql.md

 # 3 - Installing the postgresql role

+Our workshop uses a postgresql database.
+We will use the postgresql role to install and configure the postgresql database.

 First thing we need to do is create a "roles" folder.
 To do this, run the following command:

 `mkdir roles`